Skip to main navigation Skip to search Skip to main content

 Abstract

-[Machine translation] In recent decades, the question has arisen of defining holy tragedy as a specific literary genre.
-This was a problem that Renaissance authors had already faced, evaluating the tragedy of biblical tragedies on the basis of Aristotelian Poetics data.
-But modern critics, who, beginning in the nineties, have repeatedly dealt with the tragic model and structure in French Renaissance literature, have not only re-examined the question of defining the genre of holy tragedy, but has also studied the problem of intertextuality for a genre that is located at a veritable crossroads of influences.
+[Machine translation] In recent decades, the question of defining holy tragedy as a specific literary genre has arisen.
+This was a problem that Renaissance authors had already faced, evaluating the tragedy of biblical tragedies based on data from Aristotelian Poetics.
+But modern criticism, which, beginning in the nineties, has repeatedly dealt with the model and the tragic structure in French Renaissance literature, has not only re-examined the question of defining the genre of holy tragedy, but has also studied the problem of intertextuality for a genre that is at a true crossroads of influences.

 Translated title of the contribution[Machine translation] The Holy Tragedy in France (1550-1610).
-Gender issues, under the direction of Mr Mastroianni
+A gender problem, under the supervision of Mr Mastroianni

 Original languageFrench